public program, gallery II

 Gough chose to major in Photography to gain a deeper understanding of the elements that influence the emotional impact of photographs and the techniques used in image composition.
 His objective was to integrate this knowledge of composition, conceptualization, and development into his own artistic practice.

 During the academic year, his work was recognized as one of 'The Australian Top 40 Emerging Photographers of 2022' by Capture magazine, marking a significant step forward in his career within the art world.
 Unfortunately, due to financial hardships, Gough has been unable to continue his studies.
-Therefore, has sought alternative opportunities, eventually finding a place at The Mill, where he is now continuing to cultivate my artistic practice and advance my skills.
+Therefore, has sought alternative opportunities, eventually finding a place at The Mill, where he is now continuing to cultivate his artistic practice and advance his skills.

 Self-taught, with years of painting as a hobby, August took the leap to full-time artist in 2020-and has not looked back.
 As an intuitive painter, she evokes the elusive and intangible, reflecting what can only be felt or sensed as an indescribable beauty of the landscape.